 In a nutshell, Fusion Fight and Fitness is a martial arts gym / school.
 When I went there, you could do Brazilian Jiu-Jitsu Muay Thai.
 These days, they’ve expanded to include boxing as well as MMA.

 However, even though there’s both striking and grappling arts at Fusion, and while you can train in MMA, it’s not a typical “MMA” gym.
 By this I mean that they don’t focus on producing MMA competitors.
 When I went there, there was relatively little interplay between the Jiu Jitsu and striking sides of things (and definitely none required), whereas at MMA gyms (like Cube MMA, where I later trained) you do a bit of everything.

 And even though Fusion sends out lots of competitors to regional competitions in both Jiu-Jitsu and Muay Thai, it doesn’t send out people to MMA competitions (where you may do some striking, then a take down, then get a sub via a choke or lock).

 The focus of Fusion is on BJJ.
-But it has always had really great Muay Thai coaches.
+But it has always had really great Muay Thai and Boxing coaches.
 The coach who was there while I was there (Paul Hosking) has left, but the replacement seems very good too.

 Fusion is owned by a couple / family, Garrett and Jeska Maunder.
 As of writing, Garrett’s a black belt and Jeska’s a purple belt.

 Because Fusion has absorbed all the black belts of the region, there isn’t much in the way of competition for Fusion.
 There’s another gym that’s no-gi / MMA gym called Xtreme Impact.
-But I had JUST bought my $150 gi and wanted to put it to use, so I didn’t try them out.
+But I had JUST bought my $150 kimono and wanted to put it to use, so I didn’t try them out.
 (They also had fewer classes during the day.)

 The Community at Fusion Fight and Fitness